San Diego State University vs University of Georgia

 The Financial Comparison

-Ten years after enrollment, University of Georgia graduates earn a median of $68,726 compared to $64,909 at San Diego State University.
-The payback period is 6.7 years at San Diego State University versus 5.8 years at University of Georgia.
+Then look at what that buys.
+Ten years after enrollment, University of Georgia graduates earn a median $68,726 against $64,909 at San Diego State University.
+The cost earns itself back in 6.7 years at San Diego State University and 5.8 years at University of Georgia.

-Graduates leave San Diego State University with a median $15,000 in debt versus $18,500 at University of Georgia.
-The debt-to-earnings ratios are 0.36 and 0.41 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave San Diego State University owing a median $15,000 versus $18,500 at University of Georgia.
+Their debt-to-earnings ratios are 0.36 and 0.41 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers